ydchin/Weather-app/README.md

 # Simple Weather Application
-Weather application utilizing OpenWeather API using React.js
+Weather application utilizing the [OpenWeatherMap API](https://openweathermap.org/forecast5) using HTML, CSS, and JavaScript/React/Emotion.
+This API call requests data for a specific City ("City, State" format) and gathers data for the next 5 days in 3 hour intervals.

 ---